abhisheksp120/Machine-Learning-from-Disaster-Titanic-/README.md

 # Machine-Learning-from-Disaster-Titanic-
 Predicting survival on Titanic Disaster using Machine Learning.

-RandomForest model is used to predict the output
+RandomForest model is used to predict the output.

-Model-accuracy - 78 %
+Model-accuracy - 78%.